nlqhung130403/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Salesperson**: Anyone who is selling things and has the need to note down clients' information.
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Product Preference**: A specific product or category of products that a client is interested in.

 --------------------------------------------------------------------------------------------------------------------